FRCTeam3255/NURDVision/README.md

 _Jetson NURDVision installation complete!_

 ### Custom command info:
+Our install script adds a custom .bash_aliases file allowing you to use the custom commands below:

 	nurdget 		downloads latest NURDVision from github
 	nurdcompile		compliles NURDVision as runNURDVision
 	nurdrun			runs runNURDVision
 	nurdrun	-debug		runs runNURDVision with viewer
+	nurdrun	-local		runs runNURDVision with localhost set as IP for NetworkTables for debugging locally

 	nurdall			runs nurdget, nurdcompile, and nurdrun -debug;

-These commands can be run invidually if needed (i.e. only nurdcompile and nurdrun if disconnected from internet)
+These commands can be run invidually if needed (i.e. only nurdget and nurdall require an internet connection)

 Any questions contact Mike at the SuperNURDs by leaving an issue report on our Github.